Losmobilos3/AbsorbtionProtocol/README.md

 Play your way through 5 levels, each introducing new enemies, and new abilites.
 Solve puzzles using you abilites.
-Collect collect screws for a reward once every golden screw is collected.
+Collect screws for a reward once every golden screw is collected.

 Developers:
 - Mathias Bille Bundgaard Jørgensen